Sonoma Valley Collaborative

 Sonoma Overlook Trail Stewards

 Together with the City of Sonoma, we partner with Sonoma Overlook Trail Stewards, an all-volunteer group to manage Montini Open Space Preserve.
 Sonoma Overlook Trail Stewards maintains the trails, provides information focusing on the trail’s flora, fauna and history, and raise money to maintain the trail and support services.
 Learn more about Sonoma Overlook Trail Stewards on their website.

 The Community Involvement Program, funded by Proposition 1 in 2014, is being managed by Environmental Justice Coalition for Water (EJCW) and is a key element of the California Department of Water Resources’ Integrated Regional Water Managements (IRWM) planning process.
 We are working on this project in collaboration with EJCW, Sonoma Water, and Valley of the Moon Water District, as well as La Luz and the Family Resource Center.
 Click here to learn more / aquí para saber más en Español.

 North Bay Climate Adaptation Initiative (NBCAI)

 In 2009, a group of scientists and experts working in resource management and public policy came together to discuss how our region could better prepare for a changing climate.
 This group, NBCAI, has since conducted research on what is likely to happen here, and is helping Sonoma County and its neighbors create strategies that will minimize the challenges ahead.
 Sonoma Ecology Center is a founding member of NBCAI, and continues to support this nationally-recognized work.
-Read our Climate Smart fact sheets or learn more about NBCAI.
+Learn more about NBCAI.